Vyzex29/WebShop/WebShop/Readme.md

 	- Separation into admin and regular buyers - Done

-	- editable field for quantity - * bonus Blazor or jquerry ~ in process
+	- editable field for quantity - * bonus Blazor or jquerry ~ Done javascript

+	- having js files rendered
+	- making picture bigger
+	- unitTests - this will help enforce SOLID and clean code - done

 	- Search function (Jquerry :)) ** more complex

-	- unitTests - this will help enforce SOLID and clean code - done

 ## Explanations:
 	- Extensions explanation a bit more - done~ish